 Damping off is a fungal disease that causes the tiny plants to wither and die.
 It can stem from contaminated containers or soil and is worsened by incorrect watering practices.
 Use a sterilized soil or soilless mix and wash containers carefully to prevent contaminating the seeds and plants.

 Keep plants in a sunny location during the day but move them at night to prevent cold drafts from stunting their growth.
-Watch it with the water.
 Too much water can cause tiny roots to rot while too little will see your new babies shrinking and even dying.

 How to Take Care of Seedlings

 One of the basic seedling care tips is that you don’t need supplemental food until the cotyledon has completely emerged and several sets of true leaves are present.
 Feeding your new kids too early can burn roots and tender foliage.
 Seed starter mixes are formulated with all the nutrients your new plants should need until they are planted outside.
-A soilless grown crop will benefit from fertilizer diluted by ¼ once per week.
+A soilless-grown crop will benefit from fertilizer diluted by one-quarter once per week.